McLargo/mkdown-docs/docs/project-management/scrum.md

 ### Sprint

-Fixed time duration to accomplish an agreed objetive with value by the Team, which can be potentially be deliver to production/final stage.
+Fixed time duration to accomplish an agreed objective, with value by the Team, which can be potentially be deliver to production/final stage.
 Usually 2 weeks.

 ### Story Points

 Measurement of effort of a certain Story. experience, complexity and load of work are taken into account.
 It must be taken by the Team.
-Objetive is to have an agreement of the effort of the Story.
+Objective, is to have an agreement of the effort of the Story.
 TL usually explain task to the team, doubts are solved.
 TL is not the one who decided, but Team.
 Notes are taken.
 Once is clear, values from a Fibonacci sequence are assigned to the Story.
 1, 2,